-1. What is an Exit Load?
+1. What Is an Exit Load?

 In case of open-ended funds, the investors have the choice to exit the investment plan as per their choice.
-Many a time, investors fail to honor the specified time period for which they had agreed to invest in a fund.
+Many a time, investors fail to honour the specified period for which they had agreed to invest in a fund.
 So, an exit load can discourage the investors from pulling out their investments from mutual fund schemes prematurely.
 This fee may also reduce the number of withdrawals from the mutual fund schemes.

-2. What are Exit Load in Mutual Funds?
+2. What Are Exit Load in Mutual Funds?

 The exit fee is usually a percentage of the Net Asset Value (NAV) of the mutual fund held by investors.
 Once the AMC deducts the exit load from the total Net Asset Value, the remaining amount gets credited to the investor’s account.

-3. How to calculate Exit Load in Mutual Funds?
+3. How to Calculate Exit Load in Mutual Funds?

 |Number of Units bought in January 2017||Rs.
 10,000/100 = 100 (Total NAV/Number of Units bought)|